todayisfineforme/Employee.Management.System/README.md

 * You will need to perform a variety of SQL JOINS to complete this assignment, and it's recommended you review the week's activities if you need a refresher on this.

 ![Employee Tracker](Assets/employee-tracker.gif)

-### Hints

-* You may wish to include a `seed.sql` file to pre-populate your database.
-This will make development of individual features much easier.

-* Focus on getting the basic functionality completed before working on more advanced features.

-* Review the week's activities for a refresher on MySQL.

-* Check out [SQL Bolt](https://sqlbolt.com/) for some extra MySQL help.